Lizz3108/holbertonschool-shell/README.md

 [Pushing commits to a remote repository](https://docs.github.com/en/get-started/using-git/pushing-commits-to-a-remote-repository)

-This resources are from the folder permissions.
+This resources are from the folder permissions:

 [How to change the owner of a file](https://docs.oracle.com/cd/E19683-01/816-4883/6mb2joat2/index.html)